-.
+]

-4. Determination of the pure electric ranges when the PEV Type 6 test procedure is applied
+4.2.
+Determination of the pure electric ranges when the PEV Type 6 test procedure is applied

-4. The pure electric range for the applicable WLTP test cycle PER for PEVs shall be calculated from the PEV Type 6 test as described in paragraph 3.4.. of this annex using the following equations:
+4.2.1.
+The pure electric range for the applicable WLTP test cycle PER for PEVs shall be calculated from the PEV Type 6 test as described in paragraph 3.4.3. of this sub- annex using the following equations: